ma-xu/Open-Set-Recognition/README.md

 # Open Set Recognition Project

-Open Set Recognition project using PyTorch.
+Ongoing Open Set Recognition project using PyTorch.

+For any issue and question, please email [xuma@my.unt.edu](mailto:xuma@my.unt.edu)

 ## Requirements
 For different Algorithms and different datasets, the requirements varies.
 In general, the basic and must requirements are: